itamarsb/itamarsb/README.md

 I am currently seeking opportunities where I can begin or consolidate my transition into technology, particularly in roles such as:

-- Junior Cloud Engineer or Cloud Analyst
+- Junior Cloud Engineer or Cloud Analyst;
-- Junior Backend Developer
+- Junior Backend Developer;
-- Junior DevOps Engineer
+- Junior DevOps Engineer;
-- Infrastructure or Linux Operations Analyst
+- Infrastructure or Linux Operations Analyst;
-- NOC or Monitoring Analyst
+- NOC or Monitoring Analyst;
-- Junior Observability or SRE-related role
+- Junior Observability or SRE-related role.

 ---